What's Trending in Valentine Nails for 2026

 Start with your non-dominant hand so you can practice before tackling the trickier hand.
 Place hearts slightly off-center or vary their sizes for an organic, hand-painted look—perfection isn't the goal, charm is.

-If you mess up (and you will, I still do sometimes), keep a small brush dipped in isopropyl alcohol nearby to wipe away mistakes before curing.
+If you mess up, keep a small brush dipped in isopropyl alcohol nearby to wipe away mistakes before curing.
 Once you've created hearts on all ten nails, cure for 60 seconds.

 You can add additional small heart accents around the main tip hearts if you want fuller coverage.
-I usually add 1-2 tiny hearts near the cuticle area on accent nails for balance.
+We usually see 1-2 tiny hearts near the cuticle area on accent nails for balance.

 Step 5: Seal with Top Coat (5 minutes)